vrtpro/chocolattech/README.md

 ## 🍫 Choco Latte チョコラテ

-Alternative website to [ChocoLatte's carrd.co](https://chocolattech.carrd.co/) with better improvements and better tech stack.
+Replica & alternative website to [ChocoLatte's carrd.co](https://chocolattech.carrd.co/) with better improvements and better tech stack.

 ## 🤔 What improved

 ### 💨 Performance

-Performace is important things in website.
+Performance is important things in website.
 I saw carrd.co still using old way for routing, such as making new request to the server when routing to another page.
 In this version, I already fixed it and now it has nice way for routing.
 It won't make a new request to the server again, and this will speed up user's experience when visiting the website.
 With progress bar and spinner included when you navigating through pages to improve user interface.

 | [carrd.co version](https://chocolattech.carrd.co/)           | This version                                             |
 | ------------------------------------------------------------ | -------------------------------------------------------- |
 | ![carrd.co](https://cdn.upload.systems/uploads/Qpn83L86.png) | ![This](https://cdn.upload.systems/uploads/xA7CbxWZ.png) |

-### ☀️ Contrast Ratio
+### 🎨 Contrast Ratio

 Low-contrast text is difficult or impossible for many users to read.
 When background and text color having low-contrast, this impact many users.
 Users may difficult to read the text.
 This version was better and has nice contrast.